 there is $\eta=\eta(\omega,I,\gamma,v)$ such that the following holds for any $E, E'\in I$ and $|E-E'|<\eta$,

 \end{thm}

 \begin{rmk} By \cite{BJ}, $L(\omega, E)$ is jointly-continuous in $(\omega, E)$ at $(\omega_0, E_0)$.
 Hence the neighborhood $U\times I$ always exists. \end{rmk}

-\begin{rmk} Theorem \ref{thm:holder1} is optimal in the sense that the exponent $\tau$ is independent of the lower bound of the Lyapunov exponent, $\gamma$.
+\begin{rmk} Theorem \ref{thm:holder1} shows that the exponent $\tau$ is independent of the lower bound of the Lyapunov exponent $\gamma$.
 This generalizes the result in \cite{B1} for general analytic potentials from $\omega$ satisfying S.D.C. to $0\leq \beta(\omega)\lesssim \gamma$. \end{rmk}

-\begin{rmk} For trigonometric polynomial potentials, there are results on sharp H\"older exponents that only depend on the degree of the polynomial: $\frac{1}{2}$-H\"older if $v=\lambda \cos$, $\lambda\neq 0,1$, \cite{B2, AJ}; and $(\frac{1}{2k}-\epsilon)$-H\"older if $v$ is a small $C^\infty$ perturbation of trigonometric polynomial of degree $k$ \cite{GS2}.
+\begin{rmk} For trigonometric polynomial potentials, there are results on sharp H\"older exponents that only depend on the degree of the polynomial: $\frac{1}{2}$-H\"older if $v=\lambda \cos$, $\lambda\neq 0,1$, \cite{B2, AJ}; and $(\frac{1}{2k}-\epsilon)$-H\"older if $v$ is a small $C^\infty$ perturbation of a trigonometric polynomial of degree $k$ \cite{GS2}.
 Our current approach does not lead to such kind of sharp exponent for general analytic potentials, even for S.D.C. $\omega$. \end{rmk}

-\begin{rmk} If $v$ is of the form $\lambda f$, with a general analytic $f$, in the small coupling regime $\lambda<\lambda_0(f)$, $\frac{1}{2}$-H\"older exponents were obtained in \cite{AJ} using reducibility method. {However there is no such kind of result for the large coupling regime \footnote{{For general analytic potential $v=\lambda f$, if one applies the LDT (\ref{eq:LDTGS01}) in \cite{GS1} and check all the constants explicitly, the H\"older exponent behaves like $O({(\log \lambda)^{-1}})$ for large $\lambda$ even for S.D.C. $\omega$, see more explanation in \cite{YZ}. }}.
-In general, from a dynamical systems perspective, it would be natural to expect bad behavior in the positive Lyapunov exponent regime, see \cite{Bj}.
-Our Theorem \ref{thm:holder2} is a breakthrough in this regime, by giving a $\lambda$-independent H\"older exponent for general analytic $f$.} \end{rmk}
+\begin{rmk} If $v$ is of the form $\lambda f$, with a general analytic $f$, in the small coupling regime $\lambda<\lambda_0(f)$, $\frac{1}{2}$-H\"older exponents were obtained in \cite{AJ} using a reducibility method.
+However there is no such kind of result for the large coupling regime \footnote{{For general analytic potential $v=\lambda f$, if one applies the LDT (\ref{eq:LDTGS01}) in \cite{GS1} and check all the constants explicitly, the H\"older exponent behaves like $O({(\log \lambda)^{-1}})$ for large $\lambda$ even for S.D.C. $\omega$, see more explanation in \cite{YZ}. }}.
+Our Theorem \ref{thm:holder2} is the first one in this regime, by giving a $\lambda$-independent H\"older exponent for general analytic $f$. \end{rmk}